 Established in 1936, and residing in the Pauri Garhwal and Nainital districts of Uttaranchal, 280 kilometers north-east of New Delhi, the Jim Corbett tiger reserve and the national park were immortalized through the books authored by its namesake, i.e., Jim Corbett, who is a well-remembered hunter turned naturalist.

 The best way to explore this park is by jeep safari accompanied by an experienced nature guide.
-The major tourist zones of Corbett are Dhikala, Bijrani, Jhirna and Durgadevi, though newer buffer zones have opened recently.
-Corbett is the only mainstream wildlife park in India where guests can stay inside the park, sometimes even 35kms inside from the park gate.
+The major tourist zones of Corbett are Dhikala, Bijrani, Jhirna, and Durgadevi, though newer buffer zones have opened recently.
+Corbett is the only mainstream wildlife park in India where guests can stay inside the park, sometimes even 35 km inside from the park gate.
 These accommodations are government-run and are quite basic in nature, we recommend them only for the serious wildlife enthusiasts willing to rough it out.
-Outside the park gates, there are many comfortable accommodations available and you can still enjoy the flora and fauna of the park by day safaris which last 3-4 hours and undertaken in a govt. approved Maruti gypsy accompanied with a driver and forest guide.
+Outside the park gates, there are many comfortable accommodations available and you can still enjoy the flora and fauna of the park-by-day safaris which last 3-4 hours and are undertaken in a govt. approved Maruti gypsy accompanied by a driver and forest guide.
 Even when you stay inside the park, you have to use the same approved safari vehicles which are used for both your transportation to the forest rest houses as well as for safaris in the national park.